 Through reviews by external auditors, external agencies, Internal Audit, and internal review teams, the Council constantly seeks ways of securing continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness in the use of resources.
-The Council has regularly reviewed Financial Regulations and has adopted Procurement Regulations to ensure proper arrangements are in place for procurement of goods and services.
+The Council has regularly reviewed Financial Regulations and has adopted new Procurement Regulations from November 2010 to ensure proper arrangements are in place for procurement of goods and services.